erocwang/hci/_posts/2019-09-08-good-williams-design.md

 Because there is only the device on the side of the shelf, the user would likely look for the pin on the wheel itself and if they do it is not hard to find it.

 By pulling the lock out, the green portion of the lock is revealed, further good design showing that the user can now move the shelf.

-This shelf system is great design in maximizing space as well as making it intuitive and easy for a librarian or even a new frosh to use.